 This would be the hard disk drive and other internal bulk data storage forms, such as SSDs.
 Secondary storage is slower but non-volatile, which means it can store data permanently.

 The next level below secondary storage is tertiary storage.
 Tertiary storage is external bulk data storage not necessary for the operation of a computer.

-This might look like tapes and optical discs, and are usually reserved for large-scale operations.
+These might look like tapes and optical discs and are usually reserved for large-scale operations.

 Tertiary storage devices are typically connected to computers via physical data cables or server farms.

 A newer example of tertiary storage is cloud storage.
 Data is stored on several other devices and retrieved over the internet.

 The lowest level of data storage is offline storage.
 Offline storage is removable external bulk storage, not under the control of the central processing unit (CPU).

 When connected to a computer, offline storage devices behave like tertiary storage.
 External hard drives, flash drives, and rewritable optical discs are all forms of offline storage.